Rohit-83/450-dsa/README.md

 * Binary Tree Creation From Inorder and Preorder
 * BST Searching
 * Checking a Tree is BST or Not
+* Mirror of a Tree
+* Reverse Level order traverse
+* Min and max value in Bst

 ### String:-
 * Reverse a String